jordemort/jordemort.github.io/src/pages/blog/adding-copy-buttons-to-code-blocks.md

 ---
 title: "Adding copy buttons to code blocks"
-description: Client-side JavasScript?
+description: Client-side JavaScript?
 On this site?
 It's more likely than you think!
 tags:
   - jordemort.dev
   - astro